 -

 Johnston County will be a part of the "Beyond Liberty Tree" initiative to assist Western NC’s continued Hurricane Helene recovery.
 JoCo’s Liberty Tree will be a white oak planted on the new Four Oaks campus of Johnston Community College, with support from the Four Oaks Chamber and the Smith-Bryan Chapter of the Daughters of the American Revolution.
-A dedication is anticipated for early summer.
+The tree dedication ceremony will be on June 25th at 10 am; event details included in the poster below.

 -